bilityabou36/zero-trust-labs/network/microsegmentation-sg-flowlogs/README.md

 The REJECT action confirms Security Groups functioned as a Zero Trust Policy Enforcement Point, enforcing default-deny access and preventing unauthorized lateral movemen

+Day 19 Objective
+Demonstrate that policy violations are detectable, queryable, and explainable using network telemetry — not just blocked silently.